Road Tripping Around the Burin PeninsulaBy Newfoundland & Labrador

 Visit St. Lawrence

 This former mining town has had its fair share of tragedy, including the likes of shipwrecks and tsunamis.
-On a tour with Laurentian Legacy Tours, you’ll learn about the 1929 tidal wave that devastated the area, and about how many of the men turned to a new future in mining after their livelihoods were destroyed.
+The 1929 tidal wave devastated the area, and many of the men turned to a new future in mining after their livelihoods were destroyed.

 Then there’s the story of Truxtun and Pollux—two American military ships that went off course in 1942 and smashed into the rocks in Lawn Point and Chambers Cove.
 Over 200 officers and crew lost their lives, but residents of St. Lawrence and Lawn managed to pull 186 survivors from the frigid waters.
 Your tour leader will recount the harrowing details of the infamous event, all while strolling through the rescue site at spectacular Chamber Cove.